joolstorrentecalo/gitlab-foss/doc/ci/pipelines/index.md

 The recommended tool for editing CI/CD configuration is the [pipeline editor](../pipeline_editor/index.md).

-If you use VS Code to edit your GitLab CI/CD configuration, the [GitLab Workflow extension for VS Code](../../editor_extensions/visual_studio_code/index.md) helps you [validate your configuration](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow#validate-gitlab-ci-configuration) and [view your pipeline status](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow#information-about-your-branch-pipelines-mr-closing-issue).
+If you use VS Code to edit your GitLab CI/CD configuration, the [GitLab Workflow VS Code extension](../../editor_extensions/visual_studio_code/index.md) helps you [validate your configuration](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow#validate-gitlab-ci-configuration) and [view your pipeline status](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow#information-about-your-branch-pipelines-mr-closing-issue).